 1. The Association leases or has permission to fish the following trout lochs from the Stornoway Trust.
 Loch Breugach, Beag na Craoibhe, Airigh nan Gleann, Leiniscal, Airigh Riabhach, Vatandip, nan Eilean, a Bhuna and Airigh na Lic.
-The Association has four trout boats situated on Breugach, Achmore, Na Craoibhe and Orasaigh.
-Bank fishing is available free to members.
-Bookings (free to members) for the boats.
-Bookings should be made through online accounts.
+The Association has four trout boats situated on Loch Breugach, Loch Achmore, Loch na Craoibhe and Loch Orasaigh.
+Bookings (free to members) for the boats should be made through online accounts.
 The availability of boats on Loch Achmore, Loch na Craoibhe and Loch Orasaigh is courtesy of Soval Estate.
 All legal methods allowed.
-Members can take guests out on any trout loch without cost.
+Members can take any guests out on any trout loch without cost.
 Non-members can book a session for the trout boats at modest cost subject to availability.
-The brown trout season runs from 15th Mar to 6th Oct annually.
+The brown trout season runs from 15th March to 6th October annually.

 2. The Association has access to fishing on Loch Langabhat.
-Due to the remote location, those making bookings must be authorised by the Association.
-There are very specific rules relating to the use of the Langabhat fishing and members must read and agree to abide by the current rules, before being allowed to access this fishing.
+Due to the remote location, bookers must be authorised by the committee.
+There are very specific rules relating to the use of the Langabhat fishing and members must read, and agree to abide by the current rules, before being allowed to access this fishing.

-3. All members must complete an accurate catch return at the end of the season for fishing any water to which the Association has access.
+3. All members must complete an accurate catch return at the end of the season for fishing any water in which the Association has an interest.
 Please keep a record throughout the season.
-The content of the return will be called for towards the end of the season.
+The format of the return will be called for towards the end of the season.
 Returns MUST indicate if fish were returned or kept.

-4. Lifejackets must be worn when using boats on any of the waters to which the Association has access.
-It is the members’/visitors’ responsibility to provide lifejackets.
+4. It is strongly recommended lifejackets should be worn when using boats on any of the waters on which the Association has access.
+It is the member’s / visitor’s responsibility to provide a lifejacket.
 All fishing activity is done at the angler’s sole risk.

-5. Members are provided with a copy of the Association health and safety information – see separate document — when they take out their membership.
+5. Members are provided with a copy of the SAA health and safety information – see separate document — when they take out their membership.
 Members must read this information and adhere to any safety rules contained in the document.